Preface Link to heading

 I was writing a tool for an online gaming guild, and there was a bug reported by the guild leader right before he went to sleep.
 The next day, he woke up and saw my message and a new version for the tool.
 He was like “holy shit, the problem is solved after a simple sleep?”
 Well, fixing the bug itself might be trivial here, but the positive “customer” feedback or reaction is really intriguing me, in a massive, indescribable, speechless way.
 You have to feel it yourself to really understand it, and I bet most of you know what I’m talking about.

-Give away for what I got for free
+Give away for what I got for free Link to heading

 After programming in Visual Basic 6.0 for some time, I wanted to learn more about other programming languages that look more “advanced”, one of which I bought a video course for.
 I learned the unfortunate truth that those videos were encrypted and could only be played by a sophisticated player that only runs on Windows XP, but I had Windows 7 and no one was selling Windows XP in the United States in the year of 2011.
 Reasonably, I asked for a refund, and I got kicked out from the support group chat without an explanation.
 Outrageous!
 I was so upset that I still have the emails containing those videos in my archived folder, named “Screw them” (this is a very polite translation from a more violent Chinese), to remind myself what kind of person I definitely do not want to be.